Combinatorial decision-making driven by multicomponent surface condensates: Acknowledgments

 \section{Acknowledgments}

 We thank Francesco Mottes, Ryan Krueger, Mason Rouches, William Jacobs, Suriyanarayanan Vaikunthanathan, David Zwicker, Serena Carra, and members of the Murugan, Brenner, Winfree, and Shrinivas labs for helpful discussions on this manuscript.
-E.V.H. acknowledges support from NSF NRT 2021900 - Synthesizing Biology Across Scales.
+E.V.H. and K.S. acknowledge support from NSF NRT 2021900 - Synthesizing Biology Across Scales and Northwestern University.
 A.Z. and M.P.B. acknowledge support from NSF AI Institute of Dynamic Systems 2112085.
-K.S. acknowledges funding and support from Northwestern University.
 E.W. and C.C. acknowledge support from NSF CCF/FET 2008589 and 2212546.
 A.M acknowledges support from the National Science Foundation through the Center for Living Systems (grant no. 2317138) and DMR-2239801.
 K.S. acknowledges helpful discussions related to this paper at the Kavli Institute for Theoretical Physics (KITP) workshop: Physical Principles Shaping Biomolecular Condensates supported in part by NSF PHY-2309135 and the Gordon and Betty Moore Foundation Grant No. 2919.02.
-The computations in this paper were in part run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
-This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University.
+This research was supported in part by grants from the NSF (DMS-2235451) and Simons Foundation (MPS-NITMB-00005320) to the NSF-Simons National Institute for Theory and Mathematics in Biology (NITMB).
+The computations in this paper were, in part, run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University, and in part, through the computational resources provided by the Quest high performance computing facility at Northwestern University.